How to Maintain Company Culture While Remote Working

 - The separation between work and home (50%)

-It’s important now more than ever for employers to put company culture needs high on the priority list.
+Now more than ever, it's important for employers to put company culture high on the priority list.

-6 Steps to Take to Maintain Company Culture While Remote Working
+6 Steps For Maintaining Company Culture While Remote Working

 - Virtual workshops and continued learning opportunities (68%)